Optimizing Images Using Photoshop

 - Optimize your files to be either jpg or png-8.

-- Do not use transparency.
+- For png files, do not use transparency.

 Create a folder named: